Signed Into Law

 Which agencies enforce SB664?

-SB664 is enforced by Local Administrative Judges (Primary Oversight), State Commission on Judicial Conduct, Office of Court Administration, County Commissioners Courts and Regional Presiding Judges.
+SB664 is enforced by County Commissioners Courts, Local Administrative Judges (Primary Oversight), Office of Court Administration, Regional Presiding Judges and State Commission on Judicial Conduct.

 Q

-The compliance urgency for SB664 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB664 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q